Shortables/Shortables/README.md

 # Shortables

-Shortables is project 2 of 3 for the UC Berkeley Full Stack Programming Boot Camp.

-It is a networking app for lovers of literature, reading and writing.
+Shortables is a networking app for lovers of literature, reading and writing.

 <a href="https://shortables.herokuapp.com/">Here</a> is a link to the project on Heroku.